dojo/docs/dojox/mvc.rst

 Features
 ========

-* :ref:`A simple data binding layer (dojox/mvc/sync) which support one-way or two-way binding and a converter.  <dojox/mvc/sync>`
+* A simple data binding layer (dojox/mvc/sync) which support one-way or two-way binding and a converter:
+  * :ref:`dojox/mvc/sync  <dojox/mvc/sync>`
-* :ref:`at - Typically used in in data-dojo-props so that a widget can synchronize its attribute with another dojo.Stateful (dojox/mvc/at)  <dojox/mvc/at>`
+* dojox/mvc/at, typically used in in data-dojo-props so that a widget can synchronize its attribute with another dojo.Stateful:
+  * :ref:`dojox/mvc/at  <dojox/mvc/at>`

 * A number of new widgets and MVC containers, including: